CardLin/SFEGO_Color_PyGPU/README.md

 ### Hardware Requirement
-- Require NVIDIA GPU to execute CUDA Kernel Code
+- Require GPU to execute Kernel Code

 - Recommend to use NVIDIA GPU with 1GB+ VRAM (VRAM usage is depend on Image Size)

+- AMD Integrated GPU and Intel Integrated GPU can also run this project

+- Although It can also run OpenCL on CPU mode but even the Intel Integrated GPU is faster than high-end CPU

 ### Execution